pangchj/public/README.md

 In Ubuntu, replace the folder /usr/share/lyx/images/ ; In another operating system, the image file directory can be found in LyX with Help > About LyX.

+**Note:** I shall only be updating the scripts.
+I will only update the images infrequently.

 -pangchj